Tenable Cloud Platform Licensing Policy

 Platform Licensing Breakdown

 The Tenable Cloud Platform consists of multiple products.
-Products on the platform can be purchased via Tenable One or, alternatively, some may be purchased a-la-carte.
+You can purchase products through Tenable One, or some products may be purchased individually.

-Information about how Tenable One Platform applications are licensed can be found in the Tenable Licensing Quick Reference Guide.
+For information about how Tenable One Platform applications are licensed, see the Tenable Licensing Quick Reference Guide.

 Definitions